Welcome to PayPal!

 Some of our fees may be subject to applicable taxes, levies, duties or similar governmental assessments, including, for example, value-added tax, sales tax, income tax, use or withholding taxes, assessable by any jurisdiction (collectively, “taxes”) and, unless expressly noted, our fees are exclusive of applicable taxes.
 It is your responsibility to determine what, if any, taxes apply to the payments you make or receive, and it is solely your responsibility to assess, collect, report and remit the correct taxes to the appropriate authority.
 PayPal is not responsible for determining whether any taxes apply to your transaction, or for calculating, collecting, reporting or remitting taxes arising from any transaction.
 Any fees payable by you to PayPal are charged on the gross amount of the payment (inclusive of any applicable taxes).

 PayPal reviews certain potentially high-risk transactions.
 If PayPal determines, in its sole discretion, that a transaction is high-risk, we place a hold on the payment and provide notice to you to delay shipping of the item.
 PayPal will conduct a review and either complete or cancel the payment.
 If the payment is completed, PayPal will provide notice to you to ship the item.
 Otherwise, PayPal will cancel the payment and the funds will be returned to the buyer, unless we are legally required to take other action.
-All payments that complete this payment review will be eligible for PayPal Seller Protection if they meet the PayPal Seller Protection requirements.
+All payments that complete this payment review will be eligible for PayPal's Seller Protection program if they meet the PayPal's Seller Protection program requirements.
 We will notify you by email and/or through your PayPal account.

 If you’re a seller on a marketplace or through a third-party application where PayPal is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s buyer protection program for sales you make through that forum.
 Any such protections may require you to take certain actions and may impact how claims are processed.